borchand/GoDot_CPR/Cards/createPlayer.md

 <img src="./Img/createPlayer/addScriptDone.png" width="600px">

-Delete everthing in the `script` except the first line so it looks like this.
+Delete everthing in the `script` except the first line so we only have this:

 ```gdscript
 extends CharacterBody2D